strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 * Strapi version `4.8.2` or higher
 * Project database must be compatible with PostgreSQL.
 Strapi does not support and does not recommend using any external databases, though it's possible to configure one (see [advanced database configuration](/cloud/advanced/database)).
-* Project(s) source code hosted on [GitHub](https://github.com).
+* Project(s) source code hosted on [GitHub](https://github.com) or [GitLab](https://about.gitlab.com/).
 The connected repository can contain multiple Strapi applications.
 Each Strapi app must be in a separate directory.
+* Specifically for GitLab: at least have "[Maintainer](https://docs.gitlab.com/ee/user/permissions.html)" permissions for the project to import on Strapi Cloud.
 :::

 ## Logging in to Strapi Cloud